You, graduate recruitment

 In our Bristol and Cardiff offices, we have small trainee intakes meaning you will be given high levels of support, training and development.

-Our Bristol position will predominantly be focused on working in the clinical negligence department and the commercial team which includes employment, dispute resolution and corporate/commercial and the position within the Cardiff office will predominately be focused on working in property, family and dispute resolution.
+Our Bristol position gives opportunities to work within the commercial team which includes employment, dispute resolution and corporate/commercial and also marine insurance, private client and family.
+The position within the Cardiff office will predominately be focused on working in property, family and dispute resolution.

 As these offices have small trainee intakes, there is a flexible approach to being allocated to one department and, as a trainee, you would support multiple Partners to enable you to gain a broad understanding of the firm.
 We have an extensive trainee training programme which has been set up from a London office which you would be involved in to enable you to develop your skills and understand more about the offerings from all offices.